SCAN Health Plan: Quality of care

-In 2021, SCAN Health Plan received an overall rating of 4.5 out of 5.* for the fifth year in a row the only Medicare Advantage plan in California to do so.
+In 2022, SCAN Health Plan received an overall rating of 4.5 out of 5 stars.* for the sixth year in a row.
+The only Medicare Advantage plan in California to do so.
 This 5-star Quality Rating is given by the Centers for Medicaid and Medicare Services (CMS) and is based on SCAN's offered plans (except SCAN Healthy at Home, an HMO Special Needs Plan; and VillageHealth, an HMO-POS Special Needs Plan).